Preceptor Information

 Learn more about the types of products students produce during a practicum.

 A product is a tangible output from the student’s practicum work.
-Students must produce a minimum of two student-generated, practical, non-academic work products, produced for the practicum site’s use and benefit, that demonstrate attainment of five CEPH MPH Foundational Competencies.
+Students must produce a minimum of two non-proprietary, practical work products for the practicum organization’s use and benefit that demonstrate attainment of five CEPH MPH Foundational Competencies.
 The preceptor and student determine the number and types of products a student completes based on the practicum organization’s needs, time constraints, and student interests and capabilities.
 Multiple students can work on the same practicum project; however, each student must produce at least two products that demonstrate individual competency attainment.

 Examples of practicum products include: